Listing your item with product details from our catalog

-When you list certain items in many categories, you can use product details and a stock photo from our catalog in your listing.
-Product details from the catalog can help you create listings that are more visible and appealing to buyers.
+When you list certain items in certain categories, you can speed up your listing process by using existing product details and a stock photo from our product catalog.
+Including details from the catalog creates a professional-looking listing that's attractive in search results.

 Listing an item that's in our catalog

 When you select an item from the catalog, be sure it's an exact match with what you're selling.
 If your item is used or refurbished, describe the condition and use the listing description area to note any wear or flaws.
 Include additional photos that show the condition.

 When you create a listing or relist an item, the steps you complete depend on the listing method.

 When you create a new listing or relist an item, you're asked to select a product or category.
 You're prompted to search for the product in our catalog using item identifiers such as the UPC (Universal Product Code), manufacturer's part number, or manufacturer and model keywords.
 If an identifier matches a product in the catalog, you're asked to select the product, and then you can include existing product details and a stock photo.

 To revise listings in bulk:

 Select the listings or templates to edit.

 In the Edit fields menu, select Catalog product details.